By: Penélope Lara (Translated by Patricia Minski)

 Having to deal with corruption and not being able to do anything in times of coronavirus “has broken her soul”, and sadly, although it is regrettable, it is very true what this phrase says: “Politics is the art of preventing people from getting involved in what they do care about” Marco Aurelio Almazán.

 Corruption in the country has come to cause distrust and division among friends and family, she says.

-Just as the coronavirus came to change our lives, it has been affecting not only the economy of millions of citizens, but also their peace of mind and emotional well-being for decades.
+Just as the Coronavirus came to change our lives, corruption has affected not only our economies but also the peace of mind and emotional wellbeing of millions of citizens for decades.

-Listening to Andrea, many felt the same helplessness and frustration that she had, she was concerned with the fact that those who lead us do not have sufficient capabilities and that the only thing they seek is their own welfare, not that of those who need it.
+Listening to Andrea, many felt the same helplessness and frustration that she has.
+She was concerned with the fact that those who lead us do not have adequate skills and that they seek only to secure their own welfare and not that of those who genuinely need it.